 Holston Associated Libraries (HAL) Member Libraries

 WCPL is a member of the library consortium Holston Associated Libraries (HAL).
-Members include Emory and Henry College, King University and Tazewell Public.
+Members include Emory and Henry College, King University, Tazewell Public Library and Smyth Public Library.
 A library card issued by WCPL is also valid at any HAL library.
 Borrowing privileges may vary among the member libraries.

 Non-resident students, faculty, and staff of Holston Associated Libraries, Inc. member libraries, which includes Emory & Henry College and King University, are entitled to a WCPL library card.

 Verification of identity and residence are required to obtain a library card.